uccser/cs-unplugged/docs/source/author/topics.rst

     .. code-block:: yaml

       binary-number-bracelets:
-        ...activity data here...
+        ...integration data here...
       hidden-binary-signals:
-        ...activity data here...
+        ...integration data here...

-  - Each follow up activity slug must contain the following values:
+  - Each curriculum integration slug must contain the following values:

-    - ``md-file`` - The Markdown file containing the description of the follow up activity.
+    - ``md-file`` - The Markdown file containing the description of the curriculum integration.
-      This is essentially the text for the webpage for the activity.
+      This is essentially the text for the webpage for the integration.
-      The name of the activity is retrieved from the first header in this file.
+      The name of the curriculum integration is retrieved from the first heading in this file.
       The file path is relative to the YAML file.

       - For example: